-Today – on the 3rd day of the How to Start a Successful Blog Email Course – I want to show you how to easily and step-by-step create your own WordPress blog.
+Today – on the 3rd day of the How to Start a Successful Website Email Course – I want to show you how to easily and step-by-step create your own WordPress website or blog.

-It just takes 10-15 minutes to set up your own blog and I’ve negotiated with Bluehost so that all Positivity Blog readers can get their own blog starting at only $2.95 per month.
+It just takes 10-15 minutes to set up and I’ve negotiated with Bluehost so that all Positivity Blog readers can get their own website starting at only $2.95 per month.

-Click here to start a WordPress blog, and then just follow along with the step-by-step instructions below to go through this simple and quick process.
+Click here to start a WordPress website, and then just follow along with the step-by-step instructions below to go through this simple and quick process.

 (NOTE: This free guide contains affiliate links.
 So I earn a commission if you decide to purchase via one of them.).

 Before we get started with the practical part of this guide I'd like to address one of the most common questions I get about running a website: